FawneeCakes/deep-learning-challenge/README.md

 What variable(s) should be removed from the input data because they are neither targets nor features?
 Variables removed: EIN and NAME

+I was only able to achieve 73% target model performance which is below the requested 75%.

+Steps taken to increase model performance:

+1> Increase the number of neurons and epoch: Increasing the number of neurons in a layer enhances the model’s expressiveness, enabling it to capture intricate data patterns.
+This refinement also improves parameter estimation, potentially leading to better accuracy.
+However, striking a balance is crucial, as excessive epochs can result in overfitting.
+In my case, I achieved a 73% accuracy